caameron/CS586-GradProject/README.md

 ![alt text](https://github.com/caameron/CS586-GradProject/blob/master/ER-Diagram.PNG)

+For my ER-Diagram I wanted show the different type of relationships that a player can have with the other entities in the NBA such as teams, seasons, and positions.
+In additon, while displaying these relationships I also wanted to show a players stats for that specific relationship.
+This is how the basic relationships of a player playing for a specific team, season, or position were formed in the diagram.
+There are other information about a player that exist outside of the NBA, that may or not may be correlated to their overall statistics.
+This is the reason why the ER-Diagram contains a college entity and a relationship with the player.
+The database could be used to check if there are any certain statistics that correlate to some college.  (complex relationships)
 The final ER-Diagram for the project only had one change made during the implementation process.
 The change was made to the relationship between the player and college table.
 Unfortunately I could not find data on how many years or what major each player had when they attended to college.
 Therefore, the years attribute of the Attended relationship was removed.